OpenVPN/openvpn/doc/man-sections/protocol-options.rst

       compression at the same time is not a feasible option.

   :code:`no`  (default)
-      OpenVPN will refuse any non-stub compression.
+      OpenVPN will refuse any compression.
+If data-channel offloading is enabled, OpenVPN will additionally also refuse compression framing (stub).

   :code:`yes`
       OpenVPN will send and receive compressed packets.